neilllandman/laravel-multitoken-auth/README.md

         }
     }

-In addition, the following events are also fired
+### Via Listeners
+If you would like to register your own listeners, you can attach them to the following events

 <table>
 <thead>
 <tr><th>Event</th></tr>